Laura190/ImageAnalysisWorksheets/ColocalisationAndRegistration/ColocalisationAndRegistration.md

 | 5      | Restart Fiji | Close Fiji and open it again |
 | 6      | Check the plugin has been installed | Open the Plugins menu and check that ```BIOP``` is listed. |

-The BIOP update site contains more than just the JACoP plugin, however this is the only one we will use for this worksheet.
+The BIOP update site contains more than just the JACoP plugin, however this is the only one we will use for this course.

 ## Pearson's correlation coefficient